yslati/whatsapp-everyone-tagger/README.md

 - Try using "Slow" speed setting for better reliability
 - Ensure you have a stable internet connection
 - For very large groups (50+ members), "Slow" speed is recommended

+### International phone numbers not being tagged
+**Fixed in v1.4.0**!
+The extension now properly preserves the '+' prefix for international numbers, ensuring they work correctly with WhatsApp's tagging system.

+### First group member missing
+**Fixed in v1.4.0**!
+The improved participant detection prevents the first member from being incorrectly filtered out.

 ## Why This Extension?